siyuan5/Prediction_Market/FINAL_PHASE_TASKS.md

 - Sortable columns, click into individual agent to see their trade history
 - Manual belief shift control per agent

+**Agent autonomy behavior (required):**
+- No enroll/assign panel in the UI
+- Show market discovery as automatic: when a market is open/running, autonomous agents can choose it
+- Start button is not gated by manual assignment

 **General:**
 - Use `useEffect` + `setInterval` for polling, clean up on unmount
 - Existing round-based mode remains accessible (e.g. under a "Classic Mode" tab) but is not the default